Joe Amato (dragster driver): Racing career

-Between 1982 and 2000, Amato finished in the Top 10 every year and, in 1983, earned his first Top Fuel victory in Montreal in 1983.
+Between 1982 and 2000, Amato finished in the top-ten every year and, in 1983, earned his first Top Fuel victory in Montreal in 1983.
 His final career victory came in Reading, Pennsylvania in 2000.

 Eye surgery forced him to retire from competitive driving at the end of the 2000 season.
 He then participated as a team owner until selling the business and retiring permanently in 2005.

-Darrell Russell drove Joe Amato's dragster from the 2001 NHRA Winter Nationals until he was killed in an accident at the 2004 Sears Craftsman Nationals at Gateway International Raceway in St. Louis.
+Darrell Russell drove Amato's dragster from the 2001 NHRA Winter Nationals until he was killed in an accident at the 2004 Sears Craftsman Nationals at Gateway International Raceway in St. Louis.
 Morgan Lucas drove the car the remainder of 2004 and 2005, prior to Amato retiring.

 On the National Hot Rod Association Top 50 Drivers, 1951–2000, Joe Amato was ranked No. 9.

-He currently resides in Lackawanna County, Pennsylvania (Glenmaura, Montage Mountain) and West Palm Beach, Florida.
+Amato currently resides in Lackawanna County, Pennsylvania (Glenmaura, Montage Mountain) and West Palm Beach, Florida.
 Amato has married three times.

 In 2008, Amato's record of five championships in the Top Fuel division was beaten by Tony Schumacher, who won his sixth championship that year.

-His corporate office is in Wilkes Barre, Pennsylvania.
+Amato's corporate office is in Wilkes Barre, Pennsylvania.

 In 2019, Amato participated in the 50th Gatornationals in a special series, Unfinished Business, where eight NHRA legends were paired up in identical street-legal Toyota Camry sedans wrapped to resemble classic liveries of the racers.
 He was eliminated in the semifinal round.